timhutton/zomes/README.md

 <br>
 Click here.</a>

-If you print out the curved strip, and cut them out, you can assemble your own zome!
+If you print out copies of the curved strip, and cut them out, you can assemble your own zome!

 <img width="500px" src="https://user-images.githubusercontent.com/647092/38958020-f074b8c0-4353-11e8-9560-627bbae9751f.png">